 Essentially, when we scaffold lessons for students, learning is typically broken up into small parts or chunks, and students are given a structural tool as a mechanism for learning that “chunk.”
 Once a teacher determines the learning exists, the scaffold is then removed as students no longer need it.

 The reason we touch on this is to establish that scaffolding is not the same as differentiation.
 The former is part of structuring learning.
 The latter is about modifying the educational process to meet a child’s different needs.
 Although providing scaffolding to struggling learners can be a part of differentiated learning, the two terms are not interchangeable.

 Why Is Scaffolding Important in Teaching?

 Got it?
-OK, let’s talk scaffolding ideas that will really work in your classroom!
+OK, let’s talk scaffolding ideas and examples that will really work in your classroom!

 Scaffolding Teaching Strategies for the Classroom

 Have you ever tried to read a text that’s so dense and full of jargon that it put you to sleep?
 This is a key mistake teachers can make too — sending kids right into the frustration station as they encounter word after word they just don’t understand!
 Defining key vocabulary and getting your students familiar with the words they’re about to hear will make learning new concepts less challenging.

 Teach Starter Teacher Tip: Make sure you provide references so students can check back on the meanings of all these new words, giving them time to sink in.